Dr Javier Malda Castillo

 Supervision details

-Dr Javier Malda Castillo (DClinPsych) is a chartered Clinical Psychologist registered with the Health and Care Professions Council.
+Dr Javier Malda Castillo (DClinPsy) is a Consultant Clinical Psychologist, Chartered Member of the British Psychological Society (BPS), and registered with the Health and Care Professions Council (HCPC).

-He is an accredited Mentalization Based Treatment (MBT) therapist and supervisor by the Anna Freud Centre.
-Javier is also a Group Analytic Practitioner and associate member of the Institute of Group Analysis (IGA) and completed British Psychoanalytic Council (BPC) individual psychodynamic psychotherapy training with the Tavistock & Portman (D58 & D59 training courses).
+He is an accredited Mentalization-Based Treatment (MBT) therapist and supervisor through the Anna Freud Centre.
+Javier is also a Group Analytic Practitioner and Associate Member of the Institute of Group Analysis (IGA).
+He has completed advanced individual psychodynamic psychotherapy training with the Tavistock & Portman NHS Foundation Trust (D58 and D59).

-Javier works both in the National Health Service (NHS) as a psychotherapy service lead, as well as in clinical practice.
-His ISTDP practice was originally influenced by Dr Neborsky and Alexandra Knowles.
-Since 2021 he has been undertaking advanced training and supervision with Dr Josette ten Have-de Labije.
+His ISTDP practice was originally influenced by Dr Robert Neborsky.
+Since 2020, he has undertaken advanced training and supervision with Dr Josette ten Have-de Labije.

 The HCPC are an independent, UK-wide health regulator.
 They set standards of professional training, performance and conduct for 16 professions.